Traffic Manager Frequently Asked Questions (FAQ)

-The following list contains the IP addresses from which Traffic Manager health checks can originate.
-You may use this list to ensure that incoming connections from these IP addresses are allowed at the endpoints to check its health status.
+Click here to view the JSON file that lists the IP addresses from which Traffic Manager health checks can originate.
+Review the IPs listed in the JSON file to ensure that incoming connections from these IP addresses are allowed at the endpoints to check its health status.

 How many health checks to my endpoint can I expect from Traffic Manager?

 The number of Traffic Manager health checks reaching your endpoint depends on the following:

 - the value that you have set for the monitoring interval (smaller interval means more requests landing on your endpoint in any given time period).